This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 3. University of South Florida

-The University of South Florida offers an MA in Digital Journalism and Design that is among the Sunshine State’s leading online Masters in Journalism degree programs.
+The University of South Florida offers an MA in Digital Journalism and Design that is among the Sunshine State’s leading online Masters degree programs.
 The Masters in Journalism online degree program from the University of South Florida requires the completion of 30 graduate credit units.
-Students enrolled in USF’s online journalism master’s degree can complete the degree in three semesters or just a bit over one year.
+Students enrolled in USF’s online journalism degree can complete the degree in three semesters or just a bit over one year.

 Highlight: USF maintains several campuses in Tamp, Sarasota, and St. Petersburg, plus a robust distance-learning platform.